laboyd001/documentation/payments/payments_apex_api.md

 ## Basic example

-This code snippet creates a new Customer and adds a new Payment Method.
-Once the Payment Method is registered to Stripe, a new Transaction is created and captured.
-If you copy this code and execute it in the Salesforce Developer Console, it will create 3 records in Salesforce: Stripe Customer, Payment Method and Transaction.
+This code snippet creates a new Payment Gateway Customer and adds a new Payment Method.
+Once the Payment Method is registered with the Payment Gateway, a new Transaction is created and captured.
+If you copy this code and execute it in the Salesforce Developer Console, it will create 3 records in Salesforce: Payment Gateway Customer, Payment Method and Transaction.

 Note that all the entities are created using the factory methods.
 You need to set all the required properties.
 After they are set, you can call action methods on them.
 For example `c.registerCustomer()` or `t.capture()`.

 Also note that `bt_stripe.P360_API_v1.commitWork()` is happening as the very last action.

 It is very important to catch any errors.
 If an error happens (for example, a Payment Method can't be registered for some reason), the API is throwing a `bt_stripe.P360_API_v1.P360_Exception`.
 Catching the error can let you decide about the further flow of your business logic.

 ```